United States : Safety by City

-When outdoors, always use a lot of sun screen.
+When outdoors, always use a lot of sunscreens.
 The elevation of the city is 5000 ft or higher, so you can get a bad sunburn very fast.
-Albuquerque also has a somewheat higher lightning risk during thunderstorms.
+Albuquerque also has a somewhat higher lightning risk during thunderstorms.

 MUGGING RISK : MEDIUM

-You should definitely be careful when it comes to violent crime in Albuquerque.
+You should be careful when it comes to violent crime in Albuquerque.
 Even though they mostly have nothing to do with tourists, but there have been some kidnappings involving foreigners.
-Travelling in groups is recommended in the city.
+Traveling in groups is recommended in the city.